Case Study: Estate Pascale NSWSC 443

-The recent decision of the NSW Supreme Court in Estate Pascale considered what happens when there are numerous competing claims on a deceased Estate.
+The recent decision of Estate Pascale NSWSC 443 considered what happens when there are numerous competing claims on a deceased Estate.
 The deceased was involved in four long-term relationships during his life made up of three marriages and one long term de facto relationship.
-There were two children from his first marriage being a daughter Patricia (aged 52 years) and a son Claude (aged 55 years).
-There was one child from his second marriage being Jean-Louis (aged 32 years).
+There were two children from his first marriage.
+A daughter Patricia (aged 52 years) and a son Claude (aged 55 years).
+There was one child from his second marriage, Jean-Louis (aged 32 years).

-Subsequent to his second marriage the deceased lived in a long term de facto relationship with Ms Gao and there was one chid of this relationship being Laura (aged 15 years).
+Subsequent to his second marriage the deceased lived in a long term de facto relationship with Ms Gao and there was one child of this relationship being Laura (aged 15 years).

 - Ms Gao, his de facto partner, received $10,000;

 - 50% of the remainder of the estate was left to Ms Vana, his widow; and